yashpal-modi/laravel-demo/README.md

 also user can create, update, delete own post.

 #Using faker to add 50 blogs in the blog DB use command
-php artisan db:seed --class=PostSeeder
+-php artisan db:seed --class=PostSeeder

 #delete blogs older than the last 30 days use command
-php artisan blogs:remove
+-php artisan blogs:remove